 In 2018, as a response to a lifetime of adversity and oppression, Jackson created the international award-winning mini-documentary, Paul Wong: Breaking the Silence, to highlight the discrimination felt by generations of queer Chinese migrants in Canada, and explore the importance of taking space and using our voices as non-dominant communities.

-Jackson’s intersectionality is reflected in his creative work, which explores intentional community building in polarizing times, reverence for the land, challenging the mainstream dominant paradigm, queer identities coexisting with cultural values, and Chinese diaspora in the West.
-His work has been featured in the Vancouver Queer Film Festival, Queer Arts Festival, REC Filmfestival-Berlin, DailyHive, SAD Magazine, Outlook TV, Omni TV, and SingTao Newspaper.
+His creative work explores themes that include intentional community building in polarizing times, reverence for the land, challenging the mainstream dominant paradigm, queer identities coexisting with cultural values, and Asian diaspora in the West.
+His work has been featured in the Vancouver Queer Film Festival, Queer Arts Festival, REC Filmfestival-Berlin, DailyHive, SAD Magazine, SingTao Newspaper, CBC Arts, The Frank Theatre, Vines Art Festival, and re:Naissance Opera.

 Jackson’s depth of work with facilitation started in 2003, and now creates and facilitates anti-discrimination, embodiment, and trauma-informed workshops to create safer spaces for collective healing.
 His facilitation experience comes from roles at organizations across the globe, including Green Thumb Theatre, Out in Schools, Next Up Leadership Network, Power of Hope, the North Shore Multicultural Society, Camp fYrefly, Shad Valley International, Tim Horton’s Children’s Ranch, the Quantum Learning Network, the Centre for International Pedagogical Studies in France, the Ministry of Science and Education in Georgia, The Calgary Bridge Foundation for Youth, and numerous festivals, conventions, and post-secondary institutions.